Salvador (2006 film)

-Salvador (Puig Antich) (or Salvador) is a 2006 film directed by Manuel Huerga starring Daniel Brühl as Salvador Puig Antich.
+Salvador (Puig Antich) (or Salvador) is a 2006 biographical political drama film directed by Manuel Huerga starring Daniel Brühl as Salvador Puig Antich.
 It is based on the 2001 book Compte enrere.
 La història de Salvador Puig Antich by Francesc Escribano, which depicts the time Puig Antich spent on death row prior to his execution by garrote (the last person to be executed by this method in Spain) in 1974, in the last rales of the Francoist dictatorship.

 The film was screened in the Un Certain Regard section at the 2006 Cannes Film Festival.